gvwilson/thirdbit/src/fiction/darker-web/index.md

 weren't the sort of people who socialized well with donors.
-Ms. Allen's nerds (as Thornberg thinks of them) are just as awkward and obsessive as Peaslee's colleagues, and seem bewildered by the wealth the Internet has showered them with.
+Ms. Allen's nerds (as Thornberg thinks of them) are just as awkward and obsessive as Peaslee's colleagues, but they seem bewildered by the wealth the Internet has showered them with.
 If they want to spend some of it photocopying the manuscripts mouldering away in the basement of the Orne Library, he is more than happy to take their money.